Unthinkable Reasons for Female Hair Loss

 Lack of Vitamin B

 Considered pretty uncommon, the lack of Vitamin B in the body is actually a correctible hair loss trigger.
 To treat this cause, you just need to increase your supplementation of the vitamin.
-It would be best to get these from natural food sources like fish, meat, starchy vegetables, and non-citrus fruits.
+It would be advisable to get these from natural food sources like fish, meat, starchy vegetables, and non-citrus fruits.
 A balanced diet not only keeps you healthy, it also helps hair loss from happening.
-Do not forget to include lean protein, and “good” tats like avocado and nuts.
+Do not forget to include lean protein, and “good” fats like avocado and nuts.
 They are good for your health and your hair.

 Such changes in women can actually trigger hair loss.
 A common culprit of this situation is the on-off use of birth control pills, which causes telogen effluvium.
 The chances are higher when your family has a history of hair loss.
 The menopausal period is also known to create a hormonal imbalance that affects hair in the same way.
 Doctors have explained that androgen receptors on the scalp become activated by the imbalance, causing the hair to miniaturize and progress to losing more hair along the way.
 Because this is caused by something you take, ask your doctor for other types of birth control to replace the pills with.